 The Actuarial Function consists of the Actuarial Analysis team as outlined in the above chart excluding contractors supporting projects.
-Note that there have been some changes to the structure of the Actuarial Function since 31 December 2021 which are reflected in the above chart.

 The Actuarial Production team produces valuation results which are subsequently passed to the Actuarial Analysis team for analysis and review before final sign off by the Head of Actuarial Function.
 Beyond its Solvency II duties as Actuarial Function, the Actuarial Analysis team also contributes to a range of financial reporting and management activities.